 Save for being wrong about virtually everything but the time of day, she might tentatively merit the title of the American Thatcher.
-She snapped her fingers, thumbed her nose and got the job done.
+She snapped her fingers, thumbed her nose, and got the job done.
 And won't it be nice if Boehner does the same thing.
 If he does, the republic may start to recover its lost political, economic and cultural capital.
 He might, in truth, want to keep her photo -- steely eyes and all -- taped to his shaving mirror.

 Boehner's advantages are not wholly commensurate with those Pelosi enjoyed during the high noon of her speakership.
-He lacks the Democrats' full-nelson hold on their opponents by virtue of sheer numbers and White House control.
+He lacks the Democrats' full nelson hold on their opponents by virtue of sheer numbers and White House control.
 The most titanium-nosed speaker in the world generally ends up needing the president's cooperation.

 She didn't care much for objections or the "compromises" that good government types are presently extolling as necessary to the repair of American politics.
 She wanted the job done.
 Members who found particular votes difficult were invited to fall on their swords for the greater good of the Democratic Party.
-She suggested they look past the present tumult and shouting and towards the blessings that grateful Americans would one day heap on those who voted, for instance, to let the government mostly run health care.
+She suggested they look past the present tumult and shouting to the blessings that grateful Americans would one day heap on those who voted, for instance, to let the government mostly run health care.

 Hard-slogging determination and the long view of things -- one couldn't wish upon John Boehner two attributes likelier to give new Republican House members glorious and much-desired success.

 The slog to come will be arduous.
 Bloggers, pundits, Democratic activists and so on will shower abuse on Boehner no matter what he does.
-If, under him, the House goes "too far," the critics will rage about Tea Party extremism.
+If under him, the House goes "too far," the critics will rage about tea party extremism.
 If instead the House fails to turn up the gas as high as promised, the same voices will intone, with half smiles, "Told ya so."

-Particular leaders of the reformist Right will likewise seethe if Boehner -- as these particular leaders see it -- asks for or accepts too little in the way of better treatment for the free marketplace and the constitutional ideal of limited government.
+Particular leaders of the reformist right will likewise seethe if Boehner -- as these particular leaders see it -- asks for or accepts too little in the way of better treatment for the free marketplace and the constitutional ideal of limited government.